• Skip to primary navigation

 The emergence of hundreds of different pot “strains” that have been genetically altered has also fueled the rise of marijuana’s purity and strength.
 For example, a popular strain called “Blue Dream” contains some of the highest amounts of THC available— up to 24 percent.

 Another strain offering extreme levels of THC is the “Gorilla Glue” strain.
-A hybrid of sativa and indica pot plants, Gorilla Glue and other strains are readily available in states that have legalized recreational or medical marijuana use.
+A hybrid of sativa and indica pot plants, Gorilla Glue, and other strains are readily available in states that have legalized recreational or medical marijuana use.
 Although purchasing potent pot strains on the street is more difficult and usually much more expensive, they can be tracked down and bought by regular pot users searching for better “highs”.

 Why Today’s Potent Pot is a Potent Danger to Your Health

 For people with serious medical problems such as cancer and severe osteoarthritis, medical marijuana may help them cope with chronic physical and emotional pain.
 Extensive clinical research on the benefits of cannabidiol and THC for health issues that do not respond to traditional treatment reveals that CBD and THC do seem to provide relief from crippling symptoms.
-However, individuals who use pot daily for the sole purpose of getting high are at an increased risk for suffering a variety of health consequences.
+However, individuals who use pot daily for the sole purpose of getting high are at an increased risk of suffering a variety of health consequences.

 How Marijuana Affects Cognition